0X90SE/0X90SE.github.io/_posts/2021-06-24-build-ghidra-10-and-binexport.md

 ### Setting active Java version

-Ghidra does not agree entirely with the latest Java release, so we need to ensure that we use the correct version.
+Ghidra does not agree entirely with the latest Java release, so we need to ensure that we use Java 11.

 ```
 java -version